Overcoming Obstacles – Myth of negative economic impacts, Food Inequities, and Bad Policies

 This link is about a non-profit that is bringing people together to address imbalances in our current distribution system.
 It is an example of the creative, inclusive solutions that will bring about the paradigm shift that we need to achieve sustainability.–https://www.shareable.net/how-one-nonprofit-is-fighting-hunger-food-waste-and-poverty-with-kitchen-apprenticeships/

 Because food is essential to our collective survival, many polices have been created over time regarding food safety, access to food, farm subsidies, farm loans, setting milk prices, restaurant workers’ wages, farm workers’ wages and many other areas related to food.
-Here is an article that shows an example of policy decisions impacting people here in Oregon.
-Oregon considers to issue of Overtime Pay for Farm Workers.
+Here is an article from a regional food network similar to SOFS that details how the social inequity in this country has impacted our food system, and asks some good questions about what policies we need to change. https://nwtnlfn.org/2021/02/08/resetting-the-table-solving-inequality-and-racism-through-food/.
 It’s important to understand the policies affecting our food system and to advocate for policies that will solve its underlying deficiencies.

 One of the most effective methods of learning something is through the use of humor.
 For your enjoyment, here is a link to the very funny John Oliver on the issue of food. https://www.youtube.com/watch?v=i8xwLWb0lLY